The Epistemic Planning Domain Definition Language: Official Guideline: Syntax of epddl

 \begin{ebnf} \ebnfDecl{goal} & \ebnfProdArrow & \ebnfLeftPar ~\ebnfToken{:goal} \ebnfDecl{formula} \ebnfRightPar \\ [0.4em] \ebnfDecl{init} & \ebnfProdArrow & \ebnfLeftPar ~\ebnfToken{:init} \ebnfDecl{epistemic-state} \ebnfRightPar \\ & \ebnfProdOr[:finitary-S5-theories] & \ebnfLeftPar ~\ebnfToken{:init} \ebnfDecl{list$($finitary-s5-formula$)$} \ebnfRightPar \\ \end{ebnf}

-Goals in \textsc{epddl} are defined as general formulas, similarly to \textsc{pddl}.
+Goals in \textsc{epddl} are defined as general formulas.
 Initial epistemic states can be defined in two distinct ways.
 The first one is an explicit definition, where the initial state is described in terms of (designated) worlds, accessibility relations and labels, as follows:

 \begin{ebnf} \ebnfDecl{epistemic-state} & \ebnfProdArrow & \ebnfDecl{worlds} \\ & & \ebnfDecl{relations$($term$)$} \\ & & \ebnfDecl{labels} \\ & & \ebnfDecl{designated$($name$)$} \\ [0.4em] \ebnfDecl{worlds} & \ebnfProdArrow & \ebnfToken{:worlds} \ebnfLeftPar ~\ebnfDeclNonEmptyList{name} \ebnfRightPar \\ [0.4em] \ebnfDecl{relations$(x)$} & \ebnfProdArrow & \ebnfToken{:relations} \ebnfLeftPar ~\ebnfDeclList{agent-relation$(x)$} \ebnfRightPar \\ [0.4em] \ebnfDecl{agent-relation$(x)$} & \ebnfProdArrow & \ebnfDecl{name} \ebnfDecl{list$($pair$(x))$} \\ [0.4em] \ebnfDecl{pair$(x)$} & \ebnfProdArrow & \ebnfLeftPar ~\ebnfToken{$x$} \ebnfToken{$x$} \ebnfRightPar \\ [0.4em] \ebnfDecl{labels} & \ebnfProdArrow & \ebnfToken{:labels} \ebnfLeftPar ~\ebnfDeclList{world-label} \ebnfRightPar \\ [0.4em] \ebnfDecl{world-label} & \ebnfProdArrow & \ebnfDecl{name} \ebnfDecl{list$($predicate$($name$))$} \\ [0.4em] \ebnfDecl{designated$(x)$} & \ebnfProdArrow & \ebnfToken{:designated} \ebnfLeftPar ~\ebnfToken{$x$} \ebnfRightPar \\ & \ebnfProdOr[:multi-pointed-models] & \ebnfToken{:designated} \ebnfLeftPar ~\ebnfNonEmptyList{$x$} \ebnfRightPar \\ \end{ebnf}